Blue whale penis

 The blue whale penis is the largest in the animal kingdom.
-It is commonly cited as having an average penis length of 2.5 m to 3 m and a diameter of 30 cm to 36 cm.
+It is commonly cited as having an average penis length of 2.5–3 m and a diameter of 30 cm to 36 cm.

 Morphology

-The reported average penis length varies but is usually mentioned to have an average length of 2.4 to 3.0 m.
-The most common reported average length is roughly 2.4 m but the average diameter is only 30 to 36 cm, making the penis proportionately very long and thin.
+The reported average penis length varies but is usually mentioned to have an average length of 2.5–3 m.
+The most common reported average length is roughly 3 m but the average diameter is only 30 to 36 cm, making the penis proportionately very long and thin.
 However, its girth has also been reported to be nearer 46 cm, with a single ejaculation estimated to be about 35 USpt, based on the size of its testes each weighing 45 to 68 kg.

 "Average" for a blue whale penis, however, is difficult to gauge given that the penis is unlikely to be able to be measured during sexual intercourse.
 The penis of the blue whale is normally hidden inside its body and jets out through a genital slit during intercourse.
 They are stated to be tough and fibrous (more than in any other mammal).
 It is believed that it uses the elasticity of this tissue to get an erection, rather than blood flow, though this hypothesis has not been confirmed by any scientific study.